-92 Charles Hodge, Systematic Theology: Volume I, Charles Scribner & Company, 1871, pg 157.
+89 Charles Hodge, Systematic Theology: Volume I, Charles Scribner & Company, 1871, pg 157.

-93 ibid.
+90 ibid.
 149-150

-Romanists have transferred the whole Jewish theory to the Christian Church; while Protestants adhere to the doctrine of Christ and his Apostles.
+Christ and his Apostles.
 Romanists teach, (1.)
 That the Church is essentially an external, organized community, as the commonwealth of Israel.
 (2.)
 That to this external society, all the attributes, prerogatives, and promises of the true church belong.
 (3.)
 That membership in that society is the indispensable condition of salvation; as it is only by union with the church that men are united to Christ, and, through its ministrations, become partakers of his redemption.
 (4.)
 That all who die in communion with this external society, although they may, if not perfect at death, suffer for a longer or shorter period in purgatory, shall ultimately be saved (5.)
 All outside of this external organization perish eternally.
-There is, therefore, not a single element of the Jewish theory which is not reproduced in the Romish.94
+There is, therefore, not a single element of the Jewish theory which is not reproduced in the Romish.91